jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ### 7.1.1.
 Motivation

-- Ordinary C# statements are perishable.
+- Ordinary statements are perishable.
   - Cannot undo a field/property assignment.
   - Cannot directly serialize a sequence of action (calls).
 - Want an object that represents an operation.
+  - Scenario 1:
     - X should change its property Y to Z.
     - X should do W().
+  - Scenario 2:
+    - `person` should change its `age` to value 22.
+    - `car` should to `explode()`.
 - Uses: GUI commands, multi-level undo/redo, macro recording and more!
 - An object which represents an instruction to perform a particular action.
   - Contains all the information necessary for the action to be taken.